codykonior/Cim/README.md

-# PowerShell: CimSession module
+# PowerShell: Cim module

 ## TOPIC
-    about_CimSession
+    about_Cim

 ## SHORT DESCRIPTION
     Allows CIM sessions to be opened to Windows Server 2003 and above with